cloudforet-io/console/apps/web/src/query/query-key/use-service-query-key.md

 ### Best Practices
 1. Always use the `params` returned from `useServiceQueryKey` in your `queryFn`
-2. Keep params reactive using `computed`
-3. Maintain type safety by properly typing your params
+2. Maintain type safety by properly typing your params

 ## Dynamic Namespace with withSuffix